solid/webid-profile/notes/pre-final-draft.md

 ## Status of this document

-This is a draft meant for the editors to discuss among themselves what belongs in the public draft which will almost certainly differ from this.
-We intend to release a public draft once we have finished our discussions.
-At the time of the public draft release, we will welcome and solicit feedback and PRs but ask commenters other than members of the editorial team wait until that release to comment.
+This is an Unofficial Draft of editors that describes the work on WebID profiles in Solid.
+It does not represent consensus of the W3C Solid Community Group.
+An initial Editor's Draft of this document is intended to be proposed as a Work Item to the W3C Solid Community Group once we have finished our discussions.
+At the time of the public release, we will welcome and solicit feedback and PRs but ask commenters other than members of the editorial team wait until that release to comment.

 ## Audience and Scope